 In my career, I have been an blue collar laborer, an intern, a white collar employee, a business owner, a business partner, a contractor and a consultant.
 In summary, I have worn many hats in my career.
 It is was in the roles of contractor and consultant that I began to experience something that was both a challenge for me and an important life lesson.
 I have come to believe that the life lesson I learned has some bearing on this passage of Scripture (Ephesians 4:11-16).

-Additionally, this article will look at two more aspects of this passage:
+This article will look at two more aspects of this passage:

 - How the central purpose of this passage is not on ones leading, but rather on the growth of the Body of Christ and how leading ones relate to this central purpose.